Skip to content

 #> - attr(*, "class")= chr [1:2] "roxy_tag_name" "roxy_tag"

-However, you should rarely need to do so, because you’ll typically have them given to you in a block object, as you’ll see shortly.
+However, you should rarely need to do so (except in tests), because you’ll typically have them given to you in a block object, as you’ll see shortly.

 Blocks